Old MacDonald Kennels has launched its annual Sunflower Fundraiser - Sylvan Lake News

-Staffers at Old MacDonald Kennels in Ponoka County have launched their seventh annual Sunflower Fundraiser.
+Staffers at Old MacDonald Kennels (OMK) in Ponoka County have launched their seventh annual Sunflower Fundraiser.

 As the name suggests, it all connects to the charm and beauty of the sunflower, said Brandi Thomson, Old MacDonald’s marketing manager.